-At the start of 2016 we expected to purchase approximately \$50 million of acquisitions.
-As of the date of this MD & A, we have closed or announced a total of \$98.7 million of acquisitions.
+Our expectation for 2016 was to purchase approximately \$50 million in storage assets.
+As of the date of this MD & A, we have closed on \$104.8 million of acquisitions and announced another \$9.7 million (currently in due diligence).
 To date, we have been successful in securing acquisitions that meet our criteria in fiscal 2016; however, as there is more competition to acquire existing stores, especially from US purchasers, we may not be able to continually find acquisitions that meet our criteria.